arzwa/MultilocusIsland/docs/draft-hapdip2.md

     \label{eq:gff}
 \end{align}
 where, similarly, $s_{i,a} = s_{i1} + s_{i01}$.
-It is worth stressing that the gff is a function of the differentiation between the mainland and island population, and that, although we assume migration is sufficiently rare, we do *not* assume that alleles introduced by migrants are rare.
+It is worth stressing that the gff is a function of the differentiation between the mainland and island population as well as the heterozygosity $\Ex[pq]$ on the island, and that, although we assume migration is sufficiently rare, we do *not* assume that alleles introduced by migrants are rare.
-We shall often highlight the dependence of the gff on the allele frequencies by writing $g[p]$.
+We shall often highlight the dependence of the gff on the allele frequencies and heterozygosities by writing $g[\Ex[p], \Ex[pq]]$, or $g[p]$ when allele frequencies are known deterministically.
-If we assume all loci to have the same selection coefficients (a *homogeneous barrier*), and that the mainland is fixed for the locally deleterious allele on the island, the gff simplifies to
+If we assume all loci to have the same selection coefficient (a *homogeneous barrier*), and that the mainland is fixed for the locally deleterious allele on the island, the gff simplifies to
 \begin{equation}